Tony Shaffer & Matt Couch Return To Talk Brandi Love & The Future For Republicans | OAP #36

 Unfortunately, they've all been hit pieces.

-Uh no, the media is it's amazing.
+Yeah, no, the media is, it's amazing.

-So it's it's kind of funny.
+So it's kind of funny.

 You guys should mention this stuff.

-Back before I became a public figure, I used to actually get away with the telling people I was Harrison Ford's son.
+Back before I became a public figure, I used to actually get away with telling people I was Harrison Ford's son.

-And uh and kind of actually like the moment you hit it.
+Like the moment you hit it.

-You know, it's like and I said, No, I'm only kidding.
+You know, it's like, and I said, no, I'm only kidding.

-I said, Oh my god, you really need it.
+Oh, my God, you really need it.

-You oh, you really are.
+You say, oh, you really are.

-It's like, uh okay, sure, sure.
+It's like, okay, sure, sure I am.

-I am so yeah, they won't let me within 200 feet of an airplane.
+So they won't let me within 200 feet of an airplane.

 Always crashes.

-Yeah, yeah, just who crashes a plane multiple times.
+I'm just who crashes a plane multiple times.

 I don't know.